 His interests build upon fieldwork in North Africa, then in Kenya, Tanzania, Mozambique and southern and western Africa researching living textile traditions and working with contemporary artists such as Nja Mahdaoui, Robino Ntila, Rachid Koraichi, El Anatsui and Atta Kwami.
 The outcome of this work has been the acquisition of major textile collections as well as outstanding examples of work by these and other artists.

 Chris' work on commissioning the Tree of Life from Mozambican artists working on the Swords into Ploughshares project in Mozambique was initiated when he purchased Kester’s Throne of Weapons for the British Museum in 2002.
 This sculpture has been on an extended tour of the UK as part of our Partnership UK scheme; a book documenting the tour has been published.
 This collaboration led in turn to working with colleagues in three different museums in Mozambique as part of the British Museum's Africa Programme.
 In recent years Chris has collaborated with the Triangle Arts Trust in the British Museum’s support for three Triangle workshops: Maputo, Mozambique (2008), Kumasi, Ghana (2009) and Lagos, Nigeria (2010).

-Fieldwork and research into printed textile traditions of eastern and southern Africa
+Fieldwork and research into African printed textile traditions, particularly those of eastern and southern Africa

 Refurbishment of the Sainsbury African Galleries (Room 25)